Geraldine James

-Early life and family
+Early life and education

-James was born in Maidenhead, Berkshire, to a cardiologist father and an alcoholic mother, who had been a nurse.
-She failed her 11 plus exam, so was educated at Downe House, a girls' independent school in Newbury, Berkshire, where she was known as Gerry Thomas.
-Embarrassed by her simple surname, James used the grander-sounding double-barrelled name of Vaughan-Thomas while at school.
+Geraldine James Thomas was born in Maidenhead, Berkshire, on 6 July 1950, the daughter of Gerald Trevor Griffith Thomas, a cardiologist, and his wife Annabella Doogan.
+Her parents divorced.
+After failing her 11-plus exam, she was educated at Downe House School in Newbury, Berkshire, where she was known as Gerry Thomas.
+Embarrassed by her simple surname, she used the grander-sounding name of Vaughan-Thomas while at the school.
+Her stage name makes use of her middle name of James.